mjkammer78/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_DEMO.md

 14. In the **Public access level** list, select **Private (no anonymous access)**.
 15. Click **OK**.
 16. In the left pane, in the **SETTINGS** section, click **Access keys**.

+Note: cannot be found via the container, need to navigate to Storage Account -> Access Keys

 17. Copy the **Key1** Connection string value.
 18. Open the command prompt.
 19. To change the directory, run the following command: